status-im/hardwallet-firmware/docs/STORAGE.md

 __Magic number__: 0x43 0x54 0x01 0x0X

 This area provides a place to keep counters.
 An entry is 8 bytes long and the size of each individual counter can vary from 4 to 64 bits (in 4-bits increments).
 At the moment, only the PIN retry counter in the lowest 4 bits of the entry is stored (giving a maximum theoretical retry count of 15, but pratically we want to keep it between 3 and 10).
 Reading and updating the counter entry works exactly as with the PIN entry.
 Each page can fit exactly 255 updates, but in this case 2 pages are allocated.
-When rewriting, the current counters value must be the first entry of the first page, while the rest must remain in the erased status.
+When rewriting, the current counters value must be the first entry of the first page, while the rest must remain in the erased state.

 ## PIN-less list